HGlass07/Mildew-Detection/README.md

 - Display the mean and standard deviation images for mildew-infected and uninfected cherry leaves.
 - Display the difference between average mildew-infected and uninfected leaves.
 - Display an image montage for either mildew-infected or uninfected leaves.
-- Build an ML model and use it to perform predictions based on whether leaves are infected or not
+- Build an ML model and use it to perform predictions based on whether leaves are infected or not, with an accuracy rating of at least 97%.

 ## ML Business Case